Visitation Rights

 Texas Child Visitation Rights Attorneys

 A parent’s visitation or “possession schedule” with their children can greatly influence the depth and dynamics of the parent-child relationship.
-The attorneys at Goranson Bain Ausley are knowledgeable and skilled facilitators of productive discussions about what schedule works best for each client and their children.
+The lawyers at Goranson Bain Ausley are knowledgeable and skilled facilitators of productive discussions about what schedule works best for each client and their children.

 As attorneys and advocates, we take the time to fully understand the needs of your children and each parents’ availability to care for them based on work schedules or other obligations.
 Most importantly, we focus on creative solutions for customized possession schedules that provide consistency and stability and will be the least disruptive to the children’s lives.
-We also recognize the difficulty in making life-changing decisions like determining the amount of time you spend away from your children, so we take the time to educate each of our clients concerning their possession options.
+We also recognize the difficulty in making life-changing decisions like determining the amount of time you spend away from your children, so our lawyers take the time to educate each of our clients concerning their possession options.

 Many people are familiar with the “Standard Possession Order” provided by the Texas Family Code which is discussed in further detail below.
 This is because the Standard Possession Order is presumed to be the minimum amount of time that a joint managing conservator will have possession of their children, and the Courts often award possession according to this schedule.